 Although there isn’t a Hotel California, the image on the cover is an actual hotel.
 The Beverly Hills Hotel is one of the three hotels shortlisted for the cover.

 However, this was not the hard part; much goes into the image we see.
-It took hours where the two photographers, Kosh and Alexander, sat in a cherry picker waiting for the perfect moment where the sun dips behind the building.
+It took hours for the two photographers, Kosh and Alexander, to sit in a cherry picker waiting for the perfect moment when the sun dips behind the building.Â

 9. Smells Like Teen Spirit by Nirvana